These almond flour pancakes are fluffy and delicious. Top with maple syrup and fruit for a delicious breakfast.

 - Measure all the liquid ingredients together and the egg then whisk together.

 - Add the liquid ingredients to the dry ingredients and whisk until a smooth batter forms.

 - Once the pan is hot use a small portion scoop and scoop three pancakes into the nonstick skillet.
 Give each pancake room as it will spread nicely.
-Cook until the top bubbles a little bit approximately two minutes and then flip.
-Cook another minute or so and transfer to a plate with a spatula.
+Cook until the top bubbles a little bit approximately three minutes and then flip.
+Cook another two to three minutes or so and transfer to a plate with a spatula.

 - Continue until all the batter is gone.
 Enjoy immediately with maple syrup.